-If you or a loved one was the victim of sexual abuse, Kline & Specter, with more than 40 experienced attorneys, handles sexual abuse cases with compassion, confidentiality and expertise.
-It is critical to contact a priest abuse lawyer soon in cases involving sexual abuse because of statutes of limitations, which differ in various states. (more information below).
+If you or a loved one was the victim of sexual abuse by a priest, Kline & Specter, with more than 50 experienced attorneys, handles priest sexual abuse cases with compassion, confidentiality and expertise.
+It is critical to contact a priest abuse attorney soon in cases involving sexual abuse because of statutes of limitations, which differ in various states. (more information below).

 Kline & Specter had many highly publicized successes in lawsuits against sexual abusers, including its 2018 settlement with the Archdiocese of Philadelphia.
 In that case, the victim, former altar boy Sean McIlmail, tormented for years over his experience, died of a drug overdose at the age of 26.
 The exact monetary settlement was confidential.

 In 2023, the firm obtained a $3.5 million settlement with the Archdiocese of Philadelphia in a case alleging one of its priests, the late Pastor John Close, sexually assaulted a then-14-year-old boy who attended religious classes at St. Katherine’s of Sienna, in Wayne, Pa.
 The assault occurred in 2006.
 (News coverage)

 Compassionate Sexual Abuse Lawyers with Decades of Experience

 Kline & Specter has litigated many sexual abuse cases, including that of “Victim No. 5,” who was represented by Tom Kline in the infamous Jerry Sandusky scandal that resulted in Penn State agreeing to pay $60 million to all the victims involved in the litigation.
 (View coverage)